caendesilva/lagrafo/README.md

 </p>

 The package is opinionated and may not suit your needs.
-I originally created it for my own use, and don't indend to spending a lot of time on adding an extensive feature set to it.
+I originally created it for my own use, and don't intend to spending a lot of time on adding an extensive feature set to it.
 If you want a more robust and highly customizable static documentation site, check ouy my other project, HydePHP at [hydephp.github.io](https://hydephp.github.io/)!

-> The layout is currently not responsive, but I'm working on it.
+> This package is still in development and is not suited for production use.
+Versions in the v0.x range have no backwards-compatibility guarantees.

 ## Installation